edmechem/mapassist/README.md

 # Map Assist

-[Google Maps](http://maps.google.com) is great - you can get directions for:
+[Google Maps](http://maps.google.com) is great - you can get directions for Driving or Bicycling or Walking or Transit.

-- Driving
-- Bicycling
-- Walking
-- Transit

 But....    you can't mix & match!   (well, except for walking + transit).
 If you want to map a trip via Bicycle + [BART](http://www.bart.gov) + Bicycle - sorry, you'll need to call up directions on **three separate** Google Maps! 🤔

 This is where **Map Assist** comes in.